Meny Silva

-Meny Silva (born 22 February 2002) is a Cape Verdean footballer who formerly played as a forward for New England Revolution II in MLS Next Pro.
-He is currently without a club for the 2022-2023 season.
+Meny Silva (born 22 February 2002) is a Cape Verdean footballer who plays as a forward for Brockton FC United in the United Premier Soccer League.

 Career

 New England Revolution II

 Silva joined the New England Revolution academy in 2017, before signing a professional contract with the club's USL League One affiliate New England Revolution II on 21 January 2020.
 He made his professional debut on 7 August 2020, appearing as a 78th-minute substitute in a 2-0 loss to Orlando City B.

+Brockton FC United

+Silva joined United Premier Soccer League side Brockton FC United in 2023.

 Personal

 Silva was born in Praia, Cape Verde, before moving to Roxbury, Massachusetts in the United States when he was 11-years old.